wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/index.rst

 Hardware recommendations
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The Elasticsearch can be installed as a single-node or as a multi-node cluster.
+Elasticsearch can be installed as a single-node or as a multi-node cluster.

 - Hardware recommendations for each node